 Be hawk-eyed for the possible hacking areas.
 Scrutinize and improve all such security incidents.
 Learn from the past: this is the key to providing impeccable security solutions.

 While cybersecurity is a major risk these days, it can be averted using the tips above.
-For more information on how you can have your company network conform to cyber essentials certification, do follow the link.
+For more information on how you can have your company network conform to cyber essentials certification, click here to follow the link.
 Cybersecurity is a growing threat to the digital world we so heavily depend on nowadays.
 Steps need to be taken to not only handle but curtail the situation too.